s3ql/s3ql/rst/backends.rst

 used by S3QL and can be used to hold separate S3QL repositories in the same bucket.

-.. option:: account-id

-   Some API calls need the account id which can be passed by using this parameter.
-If it is not provided, a separate call has to be made to fetch it from the backend.

 .. option:: disable-versions

    If versioning of the bucket is not enabled, this option can be set.